-Improv is certainly an art, and a science in many respects, but it is also a way of working.
-The method of improvising in life doesn’t mean never planning or just going with the flow–it means being able to do what’s necessary given the right circumstances.
+Improv is an art and a science in many respects.
+It is also a way of working.
+The method of improvising in life doesn’t mean never planning or just going with the flow.
+Improvising means being able to do what’s necessary given the right circumstances.

 3. The mind that is occupied is missing the present. (page 35)